 Pack Catheters in Checked Luggage Too

-On top of carrying enough catheter supplies in your carry-on baggage to last you until you get to your destination (plus a few extras), I suggest packing the majority of your supplies in your checked luggage.
+Of course, I suggest carrying some catheter supplies in your carry-on baggage.
+However, you should pack the rest in your checked luggage.
 This way you don’t have to worry about carrying around the extra load.

 Bring Extra Catheters